A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 One of the most notable things he covers in this section is what to say to commercial real estate brokers to get on their radar and to have them start sending you deals.

-He covers a number of ways to get leads, including what criteria to look on the MLS, how to structure your direct mail as well as a suggestion to explore business brokers and small business broker websites.
+He covers a number of ways to get leads, including what criteria to look at on the MLS, how to structure your direct mail as well as a suggestion to explore business brokers and small business broker websites.

 Exploring business brokers and their respective websites can be a great way to find deals because business brokers evaluate these facilities based on what's common in their industry, and this is very different than the way real estate evaluations are done.